PRX/announce/README.md

 # Announce

-## Announce likes to puts messages in bottles.
+## Announce lets your services know about events, and helps you process them.

-Announce is a gem to support using pub sub messages for events, built on top of shoryuken.
+Announce is a gem to support using pub sub messages for events, built on top of other job processors like shoryuken and using ActiveJob.

 ## Installation